jackcrane/fosdata/content/docs/seoulweather.md

 You can use the R editor below to interactively explore the dataset and generate plots.
 This contains a fully self-contained R environment with fosdata, ggplot2, and dplyr loaded.

 {{< rexec >}}
+# All fosdata datasets are loaded into the global environment
+#   you can access them directly by name (e.g. "seoulweather$ldaps_ppt2")
+# You can also use the dplyr, ggplot2, and usmap packages

 # No sample provided for seoulweather
 #
 # That doesn't mean you can't still use the dataset!
-You have access to the dplyr and ggplot2 packages.
 #
 # Uncomment the following lines to get started!
 # library(dplyr)
-# library(ggplot2)
+# library(ggplot2) # you can also use plot_usmap with library(usmap)

 {{< /rexec >}}